zkipster and event sustainability

 What is zkipster's carbon footprint?

-The carbon we have offset through Climate Neutral to date (736 tCO2e) is equivalent to:
+The carbon emissions we have accounted for with The Change Climate Project to date (1,065 tCO₂e) are equivalent to:

-• Greenhouse gas emissions from 159 passenger vehicles driven over one year
+• Greenhouse gas emissions from 248 passenger vehicles driven for one year

-What does the Climate Neutral Certified label mean for zkipster?
+What does The Climate Label mean for zkipster?

 Why now?